kossiitkgp/kwoc-bugs/README.md

 # kwoc-bugs 🐛

 This Repository tracks all the filed bugs 🐛 for KWoC.
-Mentors and Students are encouraged to use this, in case they find an unexpected behaviour with the webapp.
+Mentors🧑‍🏫 and Students👨🏽‍🎓 are encouraged to use this, in case they find an unexpected behaviour with the webapp.

 ### Description
 We have tried to provide a good User Experience among the users, still there might be some issues/shortcomings with the WebApp.